Skip to main content

 Anchor Override Fix

-Add this feature, specify a clothing mesh, and a path to the Body object on the avatar, and the blendshapes from the clothing will automatically be linked to the avatar body.
+Add this component, specify a clothing mesh, and a path to the Body object on the avatar, and the blendshapes from the clothing will automatically be linked to the avatar body.
 This means any sliders / toggles affecting the body will be reflected in the clothing as well automatically.

 Blendshape Optimizer